mviereck/x11docker/README.md

  - Preserving container isolation is done using an additional X server separate from X on host display :0, thus avoiding X security leaks.
 (Most solutions in the web to run dockered GUI applications allow access to host X server, thus breaking container isolation and allowing access to host X resources like keylogging with `xinput test`).
  - Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
 Container and new X server don't know cookies from host X server on display :0.
 (Except less secure options `--hostdisplay` and `--virtualgl`)
  - With option `--no-xhost` x11docker checks for any access to host X server granted by `xhost` and disables it.
 Host applications then use `~/.Xauthority` only.
  - To avoid using any X server on host by docker container, you can use option `--xpra-attach`.
-Xpra server will run in image instead on host.
+Xpra server will run in container instead on host.
 Needs xpra to be installed in image, too.
  - Special use cases of hardware acceleration and option `--hostdisplay` can degrade or break container isolation.
 Look at security table to see the differences:

 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true "Optional Title")